hjkgrp/starter-hugo-research-group/content/post/2013-04-20-starting-fall-2013-kulik-group-mit-cheme/index.md

 ---
-title: Starting Fall 2013: Kulik group at MIT ChemE
+title: "Starting Fall 2013: Kulik group at MIT ChemE"
 subtitle:

 # Summary for listings and search engines